Exercise #039 · Ransomware · CAD-Down · Cyber Infrastructure · January 21–30, 2024

 For your center specifically: what happens to system access when an employee leaves?
 Does your IT have a documented offboarding procedure that includes credential revocation?
 When was the last time someone audited who has remote access to your CAD system and whether all of those access grants are still appropriate?
 Does your CAD vendor have remote access, and when was that access last reviewed?

 These are not glamorous questions.
-They are the questions that determine whether your center becomes the next entry in the historical table at the top of this exercise.
+They are the questions that determine whether your center becomes the next entry in the historical pattern.
+The technology side gets attention because it's expensive and visible.
+The human/procedural side is where the actual breaches happen.